 But for most bike shops and cycling brands, you’ll want to start small.
 Your first event promotion could be as simple as posting on social media on a significant date or holiday:

-I like this example because the brand doesn’t have to invest very much in the event at all.
+We like this example because the brand doesn’t have to invest very much in the event at all.
 Bike Week UK already exists – they’re just joining in the fun.
 And they’ve set up a very simple Twitter giveaway to bring more followers on board.
-So their participation in the event will have benefits that last in the long-term.
+So their participation in the event will have benefits that last in the long term.